Nerada Tea: History

-The jungle was left to reclaim the estate until, in the 1950s, a legacy of the Cutten brothers and their Bicton estate was rediscovered.
-The discovery was made by Dr Alan Maruff, a doctor, born in India in 1911 and educated at the University of Calcutta.
-Maruff had settled in Innisfail and after years of successful medical practice he was taken with the idea of growing tea.
+The jungle was left to reclaim the estate until, in the 1950s, a legacy of the Cutten brothers and their Bicton estate was rediscovered by Dr Allan Maruff, a doctor, born in India in 1911 and educated at the University of Calcutta.
+Maruff had settled in Innisfail and, after years of successful medical practice, he was taken with the idea of growing tea.
 His wife's family had a home at Darjeeling and she noted the resemblance of the country around Innisfail to that famous tea growing area of India.
-Some time in the 1950s, Maruff searched for and found the Cutten brothers' estate and, within the rainforest, was the remnant of the unsuccessful tea plantation that had been let grow wild.
+Some time in the 1950s, Maruff searched for and found the Cutten brothers' estate and, within the rainforest, was the remnant of the unsuccessful tea plantation that had been let to grow wild.
 The original tea plants had grown into very large trees with an undergrowth of tea plants and seedlings growing from the seed from the large trees.
-Dr Maruff collected hundreds of seeds and seedlings which he planted in a nursery behind his surgery.
+Maruff collected hundreds of seeds and seedlings, which he planted in a nursery behind his surgery.

-In 1958, Dr Allan Maruff started the first commercial tea plantings in Australia since 1886 in the Nerada valley, south of Cairns, Queensland, which ultimately became the very successful Nerada Tea.
-This unexpected legacy of the pioneering Cutten brothers became the basis of a successful tea industry in Queensland but also in Papua New Guinea after Maruff supplied seed from Nerada to new plantations being established there.
+In 1958, Maruff started the first commercial tea plantings in Australia since 1886 in the Nerada valley, south of Cairns, Queensland, which ultimately became the very successful Nerada Tea.
+The unexpected legacy of the pioneering Cutten brothers became the basis of a successful tea industry, not only in Queensland but also in Papua New Guinea, after Maruff supplied seed from Nerada to new plantations being established there.

 In 1969, Tea Estates of Australia (TEA) commenced tea planting adjacent to the Nerada plantation.
 In 1971, Nerada Tea Estates (NTE) opened Australia's first commercial tea factory.
-In 1973, TEA purchased NTE, ceased selling bulk tea and marketed the tea under the Nerada brand.
+In 1973, TEA purchased NTE, ceased selling bulk tea, and marketed the tea under the Nerada brand.
 The following year TEA opened a small packing factory in Innisfail.
-In 1991, TEA opened a larger tea factory in Glen Allyn, near Malanda and a larger packaging plant the next year in Brisbane.
+In 1991, TEA opened a larger tea factory in Glen Allyn, near Malanda, and a larger packaging plant the next year in Brisbane.

-Present day
+In 2019, the Nerada Tea plantation and factory were at 933 Glen Allyn Road (17.3835°S 145.6672°E).
+Nerada Tea was the largest supplier of Australian-grown tea, with over 400 ha of tea planted in the Cairns Region, producing 1,500,000 kg of black tea.

-The Nerada Tea plantation and factory are at 933 Glen Allyn Road (17.3835°S 145.6672°E).
-Nerada Tea is the largest supplier of Australian grown tea, with over 400 ha of tea planted in the Cairns Region, producing 1,500,000 kg of black tea.
+In May 2023, following a prolonged decline in demand as Australian tastes switched from tea to coffee, Nerada ceased all work at the estate.
+The plantation was put into "hibernation", and the plantation estate tea rooms, which had once attracted significant international tourism, were closed indefinitely.